Themiste pyroides

-Themiste pyroides is a species of unsegmented benthic marine worm in the phylum Sipuncula, the peanut worms.
+Themiste pyroides is a species of unsegmented benthic marine worm in the class Sipuncula, the peanut worms.
 It occurs in the intertidal zone and shallow water in the western Atlantic Ocean and the northeastern Pacific Ocean.
 It lives in crevices and under rocks, extending its "crown" of branching tentacles into the surrounding water to feed.

 Description

 Themiste pyroides is a large peanut worm.
 It has a cylindrical or spindle-shaped body and an extensible introvert at the tip of which is an elaborate "crown" of branching tentacles.
 The cuticle is covered by tiny papillae but seems smooth.
 The introvert is longer than the body and is fully retractable into the body.
 The crown consists of six dichotomously branching tentacles surrounding the mouth, the branches bearing pinnules, used by the worm for filter feeding (most sipunculids are deposit feeders).
 The body is yellowish-brown to dark brown, the collar (region of the introvert just below the crown) is smooth and blotched with violet, the tentacles are similarly coloured and the pinnules contain specks of purple pigment.
 In its fully retracted state, this sipunculid resembles the shape of a peanut kernel, giving the peanut worms their common name.